Meta-knowledge-Lab/DLB/README.md

-# Self-Distillation from the Last Mini-Batch (DLB)
+### Self-Distillation from the Last Mini-Batch

-The code for our paper "Self-Distillation from the Last Mini-Batch for Consistency Regularization" will be released very soon.
+This is a pytorch implementation for "Self-Distillation from the Last Mini-Batch for Consistency Regularization".
+The paper is available at [https://arxiv.org/abs/2203.16172](https://arxiv.org/abs/2203.16172).

+The code will be released very soon.